-In 2013, Michael sourced and created, with the assistance of Linda Entwisle and Eddy Fatha, a schools’ incursion where students work-shop the famous Le Petit Nicolas ‘At the Market’ play extracts which continues in 2014 and beyond.
+In 2013, Michael sourced and created, with the assistance of Linda Entwisle and Eddy Fatha, a schools’ incursion where students work-shop the famous Le Petit Nicolas ‘At the Market’ play extracts or alternatively a rehearsed reading by MFT actors – which continues in 2014 and beyond.

 Michael Bula is MFT Producer and main finance and infrastructure provider through his legal office Michael Bula Solicitors, International Lawyers and Notaries.
 He owns the trade mark name.